 Doorn and Petersen [44] further investigated the reaction of amino acid nucleophiles and HNE and ONE in 2002.
 Different amino acids and peptides were submitted to the reaction with 10 or more equivalents of HNE or ONE in phosphate buffer solution of pH 7.4 and the products were analyzed by mass spectrometry.
 The authors concluded that both aldehydes form primarily Michael adducts with Cys, His and Lys in aqueous solutions and other adducts such as Schiff base or pyrrole were not detected.
 In 2015 Globisch et al. [45] conducted the research of modification of proteins by lipid peroxidation products occurring during the peanut roasting industrial process.
 The authors identified Lys as the main amino acid residue susceptible to modification by HNE and in a series of model reaction determined the main products formed during Lys modification.
 The authors incubated equivalent amounts of HNE and N-acetyl-Lys in methanol at 37 °C and analyzed the products by HPLC-ESI-MS/MS. Several HNE-Lys adducts were identified; the known Michael, Schiff and pyrrole adducts, but also propose the formation of a pyridinium adduct (Scheme 5) was proposed, the latter being isolated so far only in the reactions of acrolein [46] or trans-2-hexenal [47] with Lys.
 The authors claim that the most abundant adduct formed is the pyrrole adduct and suggest the possibility of using it as a marker of protein modification by HNE [45].

-Considering all the literature data mentioned above which is quite scattered and not focused, we came to a conclusion that much of the HNE reactivity is unfortunately still vaguely described and the main products of HNE reaction with amino acids not sufficiently classified.
+Considering all the literature data mentioned above which is quite scattered and unfocused, we came to a conclusion that much of the HNE reactivity is unfortunately still vaguely described and the main products of HNE reaction with amino acids not sufficiently classified.
 Moreover, in spite of many experiments performed with HNE, a number of reactions with different reactant ratios, different solvents and different conditions exist in the literature and it is quite difficult to predict and understand HNE reactivity.
 Thus, we decided to completely revisit the reactivity of HNE and Lys in various model reaction systems with controlled stoichiometry comprising of 1:1 molar ratio of HNE to Lys and different solvents with increasing water content (dichloromethane (DCM), acetonitrile (ACN), ACN:phosphate buffer pH 7.4=1:1 and phosphate buffer pH 7.4) [48].
 The reaction mixtures were stirred at 40 °C for 24 hours and analyzed by tandem liquid chromatography/mass spectrometry (LC-MS) setup.
 We showed that non-aqueous reaction systems (DCM and ACN) predominantly yield the nonpolar pyrrole adduct, while more polar Michael, hemiacetal and pyridinium adducts become prominent as the water content in the solvent increases.
 The experiments are supported by detailed quantum chemical calculations of the reaction mechanism in different solvents and reaction mechanism is analyzed in full details (Figure 2), showing that water molecules are efficiently catalyzing proton transfer reactions.

 Figure 2.
 Reaction mechanism of formation of Michael adduct in aldehyde and hemiacetal form (panel a) and the thermodynamically most stable pyrrole adduct (panel b).
 The quantum chemical calculations are performed at the SMD(acetonitrile)/MP2/6-311++G(d,p)//B3LYP/6-31G(d) level of theory.
 Free energy barriers are given on the top of arrows whereas stabilities of Michael adduct aldehyde and hemiacetal forms, together with the pyrrole adduct are indicated below the main products.
 All energies are given in kcal mol-1.